fornacif/summit-emea-tl07/README.md

 ![](images/boost-keywords.png)
 3. Perform again a search on term `running` to validate the change

-:information_source: To understand why the asset has a better score, we need to have a look at the **damAssetLucene** index configuration and more specifically to the property where is stored the *Search Promote* values
+:information_source: To understand why the asset has a better score, we need to have a look at the **damAssetLucene** index configuration and more specifically to the property where *Search Promote* values are stored
 ![](images/boost-searchpromote.png)

 4. Perform an explain the query on [Query Performance](http://localhost:4502/libs/granite/operations/content/diagnosistools/queryPerformance.html).
 We can see *jcr:content/metadata/dam:search_promote* property is boosted with a factor of 100 (^100.0)